Nada120/toku-app/README.md

-# toku_app
+# toku_app 🏯🗾

-A Flutter project which is for learning Japanese Language.
+A Flutter project which is for learning Japanese Language. 🗼👺

-## The Tools that were used :-
+## The Tools that were used 🛠️🧰 :-

-1) flutter framework
+1) flutter framework 🐦
-2) audioplayers package
+2) audioplayers package 🗃️
-3) assets such as images & audios
+3) assets such as images & audios 🔈
-4) VS Code
+4) VS Code 💻

+You can scroll in the app so do not worry, The app will help you learning the japanese language such as numbers, family members, colors and some good phrases.
+The app has audios so you can listen to the sounds of japanse talk.

-## The final Resualt :-
+## The final Resualt 💖😄 :-

-### This is the Home page
+### This is the Home page🏡
 ![sc1](https://user-images.githubusercontent.com/74355967/231256908-18ac117d-a878-47df-b74c-c2b1f1b2ee3a.png)

 ![sc2](https://user-images.githubusercontent.com/74355967/231257006-f02e5382-2157-43cc-9d52-8a625c1593ef.png)